anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL.

-Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only consist of one question most of the time, i.e., there is next to no redundancy.
+Packed compression of queries is not specified, as apart from EDNS(0) (see {{sec:edns}}), they only consist of one question most of the time, i.e., there is close to no redundancy.

 ## Compression {#sec:pack-compression}

-How the compressor constructs the packing table, i.e., how the compression is applied, is out of scope of this document.
+The method of the compressor to construct the packing table, i.e., how the compression is applied, is out of scope of this document.
 Several potential compression algorithms were evaluated in \[TBD\].

 <!--
 Discussion TBD: